linhx25/Quant_Marketing_Reading/most_recent.md

 - Toward Pareto Efficient Fairness-Utility Trade-off in Recommendation
 - Shin Oblander JMP draft
 - Policy Optimization with Advantage Regularization for Long-Term Fairness in Decision Systems
-- Perceptions of Price Unfairness Antecedents and Consequesnces
 - Fairness in Matching under Uncertainty
 - Fairness and Abstractions in Sociotechnical Systems
+- Disentangling and Operationalizing AI Fairness at LinkedIn
 - Discrimination through Optimization- How Facebook’s Ad Delivery Can Lead to Biased Outcomes
 - Discrimination through Image Selection by Job Advertisers on Facebook
 - Controlling Fairness and Bias in Dynamic Learning-to-Rank